 Hearing and Seeing

 Verse twelve is probably one of my all-time favorite verses, and I declare it often.
-I remind the Lord, when I need specific clarification on certain things, that this was something that stands since well before Solomon’s time.
+When I need specific clarification on certain things, I remind the Lord that this was something that stood well before Solomon’s time.

 The hearing ear, and the seeing eye, the LORD hath made even both of them.
 (Proverbs 20:12)